David Stevenson (tennis)

-He has won three ATP Challenger doubles titles.
-The 2024 Kozerki Open with Charles Broom, the 2024 Taipei OEC Open with Marcus Willis and the 2025 Challenger Città di Lugano with Cleeve Harper.
+Stevenson won the 2024 Kozerki Open with Charles Broom, the 2024 Taipei OEC Open with Marcus Willis, and the 2025 Challenger Città di Lugano with Cleeve Harper.

-Stevenson played college tennis at Memphis.
+2026: First ATP final

+Partnering Marcus Willis, he reached his first ATP Tour final at the 2026 Croatia Open Umag, losing to top seeds Adam Pavlásek and Patrik Rikl in a deciding champions tiebreak.